akillmer/build-test/README.md

 ~~~~
 sudo ln -s /path/to/build-test.sh /usr/local/bin/build-test
 ~~~~
 Now you can run this script anywhere by running the command `build-test`.
-But you may need give the script permission to execute, so in that case:
+But you may need to give the script permission to execute, so in that case:
 ~~~~
 sudo chmod a+x /usr/local/bin/build-test
 ~~~~